eyemanes/Joecoin/PROJECT_COMPLETE.md

 The project is fully functional and includes:

-- Complete authentication flow (Boot → Profile → Desktop)
+- Complete boot flow (Boot → Desktop)
 - All major Windows 98 desktop features
 - Working window management system
 - Configurable applications and links